 In an ideal world, all important business, academic and government reports would go through a comprehensive editing phase (to review the flow and language of the content to ensure it will connect with readers) and a proofreading phase (to correct any errors or inconsistencies in layout, spelling, grammar and punctuation) – and possibly each phase more than once.

-Typical stages in document production
+Typical stages in editorial and publishing workflow

 Editing takes place while the content is being developed, before it is finalised, before the approved text goes to layout and design.
 Editing takes place on draft text – and the final version is approved text.